 - Explore, if you can, putting your feelings aside and step into the business of sharing parenting by sharing joint time at Christmas.
 Can you both visit Santa with your child?
 Can you both be in the one home on Christmas morning to open the gifts?

 - Create your own traditions.
 It doesn’t matter what you did as a family at Christmas, this is your time now to create your traditions for your new family form.
 What would you like to create for your child?
 What memories do you want for your child?
 What would you like them to take forward in life with them from Christmas?

 - Present your ideas in plenty of time to the other parent.
 Be open to their ideas.
 Negotiate and compromise.
 Ask yourself if you can live with the plan.
 You don’t have to love it, but can you live with it knowing your child’s needs are being met?

 - Try to separate out your needs.
 A lot of the time when parents are trying to agree a parenting plan they confuse meeting a child’s needs in the plan with also trying to meet their own needs.
 The parenting plan is not the place to have your needs met.
 You need to find another way to meet your needs.

 If you find it very challenging to communicate with the other parent seek the support of a Parent Mentor through the Irish Association of Relationship mentors (IARM) or Mediation.
 Finding your assertiveness will have a ripple effect on the other parent’s behaviour.

-Written by Geraldine Kelly, One Family Director of Children and Parenting Services.
+Written by Geraldine Kelly, One Family Director of Parenting.
 Read more parenting tips here